-Many researchers [17], [4], [18], [19] divide the power consumed by a processor into two power metrics: the static and the dynamic power.
+Many researchers [17], [4], [18], [19] divide the power consumed by a processor to two power metrics: the static and the dynamic power.
 While the first one is consumed as long as the computing unit is on, the latter is only consumed during computation times.
-The dynamic power $P{dyn}$ is related to the switching activity $\alpha$ , load capacitance $C_L$ , the supply voltage V and operational frequency f, as shown in EQ (2).
+The dynamic power P{dyn} is related to the switching activity α , load capacitance C_L , the supply voltage V and operational frequency f, as shown in EQ (2).